Lobbyist tied to Manafort associate pleads guilty to failing to register as foreign agent

 An associate connected to a key figure in the case of former Trump campaign chairman Paul Manafort pleaded guilty Friday to acting as a foreign agent for Ukraine without registering, and could face up to five years in prison.

 W. Samuel Patten, 47, pleaded guilty to acting as an agent of a foreign principal to the Ukrainian political party, Opposition Bloc, without registering under the Foreign Agents Registration Act (FARA).
-The charge is a felony that is punishable by a statutory maximum of up to five years in prison, and potential financial penalties.
+The charge is a felony that is punishable by up to five years in prison, and potential financial penalties.

 Patten appeared for a hearing in the U.S. District Court for the District of Columbia Friday before Judge Amy Berman Jackson.

 The charges were brought against Patten by U.S. Attorney for Washington D.C., Jessie K. Liu -- not Special Counsel Robert Mueller.
-However, a member of Mueller's team, Andrew Weissmann, was present in the courtroom Friday.
+However, Mueller's team referred the case and his deputy Andrew Weissmann was present in the courtroom Friday.

 Patten was a business associate of Konstantin Kilimnik, a man who U.S. authorities said has ties to Russian intelligence.
 Kilimnik worked closely with Manafort, and is a co-defendant in a pending case against Manafort in Washington that accuses them both of witness tampering.